PieterBijl/Group28/README.md

   Figure 4: The PSNR plotted for different models for dataset AB and batch size 64
 </p>

 Two interesting conclusions can already be drawn from these models.
 The first is that the PSNR of the pixelated image was higher than the best model so far could produce and the second is that after a certain point the model does not improve anymore.
-In the figure this point is at 40 normal epochs and 40 decay epochs.
+In the figure this point is at 40 normal epochs and 40 decay epochs.<br>
 These results were discussed with the teaching assistant and this is when the decision was made to continue with a batch size of 64.
 Figure 5 combines this batch size with normal epochs up to 120, for both the AB and variational dataset.
 Again, the PSNR of the pixelated is not achieved and the curve flattens after around 30 or 40 epochs.
 The models showed similar results for both datasets.
 The average PSNR is higher for the variational dataset, however the pixelated image also has a higher PSNR.
 The two black dots, originally blue, are models that are used later for comparison in a perceptual study of the images.

 <p align="center">